 Black is the dominant gene.
 Blue is a dilute gene of the Black.
 Chocolate is the other self colour — recessive to black– and lilac is the dilute gene of the chocolate.

-In a breeding with a chocolate and lilac rabbit only chocolate and lilac colours can result in either selfs or tortes.
+In breeding, with a chocolate and lilac rabbit, only chocolate and lilac colours can result in either selfs or tortes.

 This breeding gives the greatest variety of natural angora colours for handspun yarns too — fawn, white, charcoal and warm grey from one breeding.

-Angora rabbits molt 4 times each year and release their wonderful warm fiber to be groomed from them.
-A french angora rabbit will provide approx. 450 grams of prime groomed angora fiber each year — enough for a shawl or light sweater.
+Angora rabbits molt 4 times each year and release their wonderful warm fibre to be groomed from them.
+A french angora rabbit will provide approx. 450 grams of prime groomed angora fibre each year — enough for a shawl or light sweater.

 This is part of a series of posts on Angora Rabbits 101: